devops-works/binenv/README.md

 Note that completion works, so don't be afraid to use it.

-You can also install serveral distribution versions at the same time:
+You can also install several distribution versions at the same time:

 `binenv install something 1.2.3 somethingelse 4.5.6`